What is On the GRE? | Get to Know Analytical Writing, Quantitative, and Verbal Reasoning Sections

 It will be best to take it before you start applying for universities and programs, however, so you’ll already have your GRE score on hand when you send in your requirements.
 Experts usually recommend doing it about 2 to 4 months before the admissions applications deadline of the program you’re gunning for.

-As for where you can take the GRE, there are several testing centers in various parts of the country that offer both computer-delivered and paper-delivered exams.
+As for where you can take the GRE test, there are several testing centers in various parts of the country that offer both computer-delivered and paper-delivered exams.
 Paper-delivered exams are only available thrice a year, however.
-So if computer-delivered testing centers are available near you, it’s best to learn about their schedule.
+So if computer-delivered GRE type of exams and testing centers are available near you, it’s best to learn about their schedule.

 What is the GRE test length?

-The GRE time limit is 3 hours and 45 minutes.
+The GRE exam contains two essays, two quantitative and two verbal sections, and one experimental section.
+Test takers only have 3 hours and 45 minutes to complete and finish the entire GRE test.
 There’s certainly some time pressure involved in the process but should be enough for you to cover the entire GRE length.

 The GRE test costs about $150 to $255 or more, depending on where you’re taking the test, the subject you want to take, and if you have other special handling requests for your score.
 You can also pay extra if you want to get some official GRE study materials from ETS.